aryagrayeli/CUDA-ML/README.md

 # CUDA-ML
 Implementing an ML language in CUDA.
 Inherently a basic version of PyTorch.
-Current task is for MNIST handwritten images but modifying utils.h to the format of another dataset would make it work for that.
+Current task is for MNIST handwritten digits but modifying utils.h to the format of another dataset would make it work for that.

 - Specify an ML language for feed forward NNs in a .arch file
 - Create a C interpreter that can run the program in CUDA on a GPU / Use Cuda to interpret the .arch file and execute it on a GPU